-In terms of domestic trophies, Olimpia have won 43 Primera División titles, seven of which have been consecutive.
+In terms of domestic trophies, Olimpia have won 46 Primera División titles, six of which have been consecutive.
 This is a record yet not broken by any other team in the Paraguayan professional league.

-The most successful team in Argentina in terms of the number of trophies they have won, Boca Juniors also own an honorary title awarded by the Argentine Football Association for their successful tour of Europe in 1925.
+The most successful team in Argentina, Boca Juniors also own an honorary title awarded by the Argentine Football Association for their successful tour of Europe in 1925.
 In fact, the Argentinian side ranks third in the world after Real Madrid and Al Ahly, in terms of the number of complete international titles (22).

-The most successful football club in Chile, Deportivo Colo-Colo have never relegated from Chilean Primera División plust that they have won more league titles, namely 42, and more Copa Chile titles (11) than any other team in Chile.
+The most successful football club in Chile, Deportivo Colo-Colo have never relegated from Chilean Primera División plust that they have won more league titles, namely 33, and more Chilean Cups (13) than any other team in Chile.

 Colo-Colo have the most number of supporters in Chile and are the first Chilean team to have won a continental tournament, namely Copa Libertadores in 1991.
 In 2009, the International Federation of Football History & Statistics (IFFHS) named the team as the 20th century's top club in their own country.